Françafrique: Nicolas Sarkozy's presidency (2007–2012)

-Nicolas Sarkozy worked to transform the Franco-African relationship.
-He attached the "African cell" of the French state to the diplomatic cell, thus closing the page on decades of official and unofficial networks once woven by Foccart.
-However, Sarkozy also caused indignation in a speech on 26 July 2007, at the Cheikh Anta Diop University, in Dakar, when he declared that "the African man has not entered history enough" and that "the problem of Africa is that it lives too much in the present in nostalgia for the lost paradise of childhood."
+Elected in 2007, Nicolas Sarkozy merged the "African cell" of the French state into the official diplomatic cell, signaling a shift away from the neocolonial networks once woven by Foccart.
+However, Sarkozy also caused indignation in his Dakar address on 26 July 2007 at the Cheikh Anta Diop University, when he declared that "The tragedy of Africa is that the African has not fully entered into history ...
+They have never really launched themselves into the future," and "The African peasant only knew the eternal renewal of time, marked by the endless repetition of the same gestures and the same words...
+In this realm of fancy ... there is neither room for human endeavour nor the idea of progress."

 Francois Hollande's presidency (2012–2017)

 The five-year term of François Hollande was marked by an ambivalence in French foreign policy on Africa.
-Indeed, when he came to power he promised the end of Françafrique and also declared that "the time of Françafrique is over: there is France, there is Africa, there is the partnership between France and Africa, with relations based on respect, clarity and solidarity."
-However, Hollande had military troops deployed in the Sahel, and ties are built of maintained with networks that were more or less occult.
-Also, the presence of many African dictators such as Idriss Déby or Paul Biya recalled the difficulty of France to break clearly with Françafrique, which embedded French interests.
-That recalled the hopes and delusions associated with the Mitterrand years in these matters.
+Upon coming to power, Hollande promised the end of Françafrique, declaring "the time of Françafrique is over: there is France, there is Africa, there is the partnership between France and Africa, with relations based on respect, clarity and solidarity."
+However, he also oversaw Operation Serval and the beginning of Operation Barkhane, two successive large-scale counterinsurgency operations in the Sahel.
+His personal visits to several African dictators such as Idriss Déby or Paul Biya drew criticisms that recalled the difficulty of France to break clearly with Françafrique ever since Mitterrand instituted the shift in the 1980s.